 As part of our discussion of our operations, we often discuss comparable store sales.
-For purposes of our disclosures, we consider a comparable store to be a store that was owned and open as of the beginning of the prior fiscal year and which did not during the relevant periods, and is not within the current fiscal year scheduled to, have (1) a significant remodel resulting in the retail store being closed for an extended period of time, (2) a significant change in the size of the retail space due to expansion, reduction or relocation to a new retail space or (3) a relocation to a new retail space that was significantly different from the prior retail space.
+For purposes of our disclosures, we consider a comparable store to be a store that was owned and open as of the beginning of the prior fiscal year and which did not during the relevant periods, and is not within the current fiscal year scheduled to, have (1) a remodel resulting in the retail store being closed for an extended period of time (which we define as a period of two weeks or longer), (2) a greater than 15% change in the size of the retail space due to expansion, reduction or relocation to a new retail space or (3) a relocation to a new retail space that was significantly different from the prior retail space.
 For those retail stores which are excluded from comparable stores based on the preceding sentence, we treat those stores as new store openings.
-Generally, a store that is remodeled will continue to be included in our comparable store metrics as a store is not typically closed for an extended period of time during a remodel.
-However, a store that is relocated generally will not be included in our comparable store metrics until the store has been open in the relocated space for the entirety of the prior fiscal year as the size or other characteristics of the store typically change significantly from the prior location.
+Generally, a store that is remodeled will continue to be included in our comparable store metrics as a store is not typically closed for a two week period during a remodel.
+However, a store that is relocated generally will not be included in our comparable store metrics until that store has been open in the relocated space for the entirety of the prior fiscal year as the size or other characteristics of the store typically change significantly from the prior location.
 Additionally, any stores that were closed during the prior fiscal year or which we plan to close or vacate in the current fiscal year are excluded from the definition of comparable stores.